ccai9012/ccai9012/README.md

 ### docs
 Generated documentation explaining each module's functions, classes, and usage examples:
-- Auto-generated HTML documentation for each module in the `ccai9012` library
+- HTML documentation for each module in the `ccai9012` library
 - Usage examples and parameter descriptions for all functions
 - Clear navigation between related modules and components
 - **Access documentation by opening `/docs/ccai9012/index.html` in your web browser**